-Circa Morris-Nunn Chua Architects was formed in 2010 as an evolution of the Morris-Nunn + Associates.
+Circa Morris-Nunn Chua Architects was formed in Hobart, Tasmania in 2010 as an evolution of Morris-Nunn + Associates, the most awarded architects in Tasmanian history.

 While building on the strong design ethic of MN+A, this evolution reflects a subtle change in the direction of the practice to one of an even more inclusive, studio based design approach that draws from a wide range of experience, values and expertise and allows a creative inventiveness unique to our office.